joelricmisa/ecommerce-website/README.md

 # Ecommerce Business Website - Exclusive Shop

 Welcome to Exclusive Shop, your go-to destination for a sophisticated and seamless online shopping experience.
 My cutting-edge e-commerce platform is meticulously crafted to provide you with a range of features, ensuring effortless navigation and interaction.

-Explore the key features that set us apart:
+## Key Features

 ### User Account Features